lmfit/uncertainties/doc/tech_guide.rst

 essentially consists in keeping track of the value of derivatives, and in automatically applying the `chain rule
 <http://en.wikipedia.org/wiki/Chain_rule>`_.
 Automatic differentiation
-is often faster than symbolic differentiation and more precise than numerical differentiation (when used with analytical formulas, like in :mod:`uncertainties`).
+is faster than symbolic differentiation and more precise than numerical differentiation.

 The derivatives of any expression can be obtained with :mod:`uncertainties` in a simple way, as demonstrated in the :ref:`User